hakalasonja/TEMPO/docs/source/index.rst

 Using the Docs
 ==================

-The documentation page includes all primary modules of the library under *TEMPO*.
-This includes the classes 'Pulse', 'Pulse_recipe', Pulse_sequence', 'Hamiltonian', and `Evolver`.
-Classes for exception handling and other misc uses are in Utilities.
+The documentation page includes all primary modules of the library under the tab **TEMPO**.
+This includes the classes *Pulse*, *Pulse_recipe*, *Pulse_sequenc*, *Hamiltonian*, and *Evolver*.
+Classes for exception handling and other miscellaneous operations are under **Utilities**.
 Please click on any of these modules to expand and explore in looking for whichever classes, methods, etc. are of interest to you.
 There is also an available search feature in the top left of the page, or the bottom of this one.